peymanshahidi/minimum_wage/README.md

 cp ~/Downloads/.env .
 ```

-From here, running this will build the entire project:
+From here, running the following in the command line will build the entire project:

 ```bash
 make docker